False awakening: False awakenings loops

 Because the mind still dreams after a false awakening, there may be more than one false awakening in a single dream.
 Subjects may dream they wake up, eat breakfast, brush their teeth, and so on; suddenly awake again in bed (still in a dream), begin morning rituals again, awaken again, and so forth.

 The philosopher Bertrand Russell claimed to have experienced "about a hundred" false awakenings in succession while coming around from a general anesthetic.

 Protoconscious world

-Giorgio Buzzi suggests that FAs may indicate the occasional re-appearing of a vestigial (or anyway anomalous) REM sleep in the context of disturbed or hyperaroused sleep (lucid dreaming, sleep paralysis, or situations of high anticipation).
+Giorgio Buzzi suggests that false awakenings may indicate the occasional re-appearing of a vestigial (or anyway anomalous) REM sleep in the context of disturbed or hyperaroused sleep (lucid dreaming, sleep paralysis, or situations of high anticipation).
 This peculiar form of REM sleep permits the replay of unaltered experiential memories, thus providing a unique opportunity to study how waking experiences interact with the hypothesized predictive model of the world.
 In particular, it could permit to catch a glimpse of the protoconscious world without the distorting effect of ordinary REM sleep.

-In accordance with the proposed hypothesis, a high prevalence of FAs could be expected in children, whose "REM sleep machinery" might be less developed.
+In accordance with the proposed hypothesis, a high prevalence of false awakenings could be expected in children, whose "REM sleep machinery" might be less developed.